pablokimon/REACH-Mastermind/README.md

 The file starts with importing the necessary dependencies from the python libraries.

-The functions within mastermind.py and their use:
+The functions within mastermind.py and their uses are:

   * getRandomPattern - performs a call to the www.random.org/integers API to obtain random integers for the pattern to be guessed.